josepaludo/dungeonwayisdown/README.md

 ## Prerequisites

-A computer with Python 3 Interpreter installed and access to a terminal/command prompt.
+A computer with the Python Interpreter installed and access to a terminal/command prompt.

 ## How to Play